Why should students not have homework?

 Reduces time for exercise

-The stress of the deadline to complete homework discourages physical exercise and can lead to sleep deprivation, which will also affect how you approach exercise.
-It's not uncommon to find yourself thinking, "do my assignment" as you struggle to balance studies with maintaining a healthy lifestyle.
+The stress of tight homework deadlines often discourages physical exercise and leads to sleep deprivation, which in turn affects energy levels.
+In the middle of trying to do my assignment, many students struggle to balance their studies with maintaining a healthy lifestyle.

 Limits creative thinking